wanlimeng/cool-stuff/README.md

 make report
 ```

-This will generate a final report called `report.html` in the `cool-stuff` project folder.
+This will generate a final report called `report.html` in the `output` folder inside your `cool-stuff` project folder.

 ### Build a Docker image using Make
 To build a Docker image of the project folder, from the project folder you can run